Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Struggling with negative impact free radicals.

-• Components activate the production of substances that reduce the work of free radicals.
-Free radicals are damaging healthy cells, accelerate their aging and necrosis.
+• The components activate the production of substances that reduce the activity of free radicals.
+Free radicals cause harm healthy cells, accelerate their aging and necrosis.

-A drug activates the supply of bile by the liver cells and promotes the excretion of bile through the ducts.
+A drug activates the entry of bile by liver cells and promotes the excretion of bile through the ducts.
 Excess fats and toxic substances are excreted with bile.

-The effect is achieved through the effect of the active elements of the drug on inflammatory factors .
+The effect is achieved due to effects of the active elements of the drug on inflammatory factors .
 So nightshade extract reduces the appearance of leukotrienes, substances that are responsible for the formation of inflammatory and allergic reactions.

-The effects of the drug and the mechanism of action in toxic hepatitis:
+Effects of the drug and mechanism of action in toxic hepatitis:

 • Restores and strengthens liver cells.

-• Special fats enter damaged liver cells, which activates the restoration of its functional ability and integrity.
+• Special fats enter damaged liver cells, which activates the restoration of its functional capacity and integrity.

 • Reduces the amount of fat in the blood.

-• This effect It is achieved by reducing cholesterol in the liver, reducing its absorption in the stomach and increasing its excretion with bile.
+• This effect is achieved by reducing cholesterol in the liver, reducing its absorption in the stomach and increasing its excretion in the bile.

 • Reduces the appearance of scar tissue in the liver.

-A drug activates an enzyme that inhibits main constituent of scar tissue.
+A drug activates an enzyme that suppresses the appearance the main component of scar tissue.

 Summarizing

-Summing up, it must be said that the liver is very important organ in a person.
+To summarize, it must be said that the liver is a very important organ in man.
 Moreover, it is only one of all organs that can be completely cleansed.
-Moreover, it happens in October and March.
-Therefore, during these months, you should especially carefully monitor your diet and give up bad habits.
+Moreover, this happens in October and March.
+Therefore, during these months you need to especially carefully monitor your diet and give up bad habits.

 The liver in our body is the most amazing and unpretentious organ.
-She performs over 400 various functions, while it is the main barrier between the blood coming from the intestines and all other organs.
-Hepatocyte cells process the incoming material, synthesize substances necessary for the whole body from it, remove and neutralize poisons and toxins.
+She performs more than 400 various functions, and is the main barrier between the blood coming from the intestines and all other organs.
+Hepatocyte cells process the incoming material, synthesize from it substances necessary for the entire body, remove and neutralize poisons and toxins.

-Having a huge ability to recover, the liver, nevertheless, is subject to destructive influence. harmful substances if they come in quantities she finds difficult to handle.
+Having a huge ability to regenerate, the liver is nevertheless susceptible to destructive influences harmful substances, if they come in quantities that are difficult for her to cope with.
 In this case, inflammation of the liver develops - hepatitis, and hepatocyte cells partially die and are destroyed.
 What is toxic hepatitis, what factors cause it and how is this disease treated?

 What is toxic hepatitis